jhui/jhui.github.io/_posts/2017-01-15-Machine-learning-clustering-and-anomaly.markdown

 J = \sum^N_{i=1} \sum^d_{j=1}  (x^i_j - c^i_j )^2
 $$

-In image vector quantization, we use K-means clustering to map a RGB pixel into one of the cluster's centroid.
+In image **vector quantization**, we use K-means clustering to map a RGB pixel into one of the cluster's centroid.
 For example, with a 8-means clustering, we have $$2^8=256$$ clusters.
 We map a 24 bits RGB pixel into one of the cluster's centroid RGB value.

 ### K-median clustering